adaptive-democracy/hopeful-path/book/voting-methods.md

 quadratic voting is a specific version of resource voting, and it's actually been mathematically proven to be optimal. the proof is complex, check out this post to understand it better

-however even a resource voting system has problems, which mostly come down to the concept of "spending" the votes. that's where persistent democracy, the core idea of this book, comes in
+however even a resource voting system has problems, which mostly come down to the concept of "spending" the votes. that's where adaptive democracy, the core idea of this book, comes in
 -->